 Program overview

-• 6 credit-hours in introductory Philosophy courses at the 1000 level.
+• Required courses in Philosophy at the 1000 level.

-• Opportunities for co-op placements or internships, enhancing practical experience and employability.
+• Opportunities for co-op education or internships, enhancing practical experience.

 Featured Experiences

-• Small class sizes for personalized learning and enhanced student-teacher interaction.
+• Small class sizes for personalized learning and engagement.

 Career Options

-Graduates of the Bachelor of Arts in Philosophy program from Acadia University can pursue a variety of career paths, including:
+Graduates of the Bachelor of Arts in Philosophy program from Acadia University can pursue a variety of career paths in Canada, including:

-• Academia: Teaching and research positions in universities and colleges.
+• Academia: Teach and conduct research in philosophy or related fields at universities and colleges.

-These career options highlight the versatility of a philosophy degree, demonstrating its relevance in various fields that value critical thinking and ethical reasoning.
+These career options highlight the versatility of a philosophy degree, equipping graduates with skills that are highly valued in many sectors.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.